Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Introduction

-We think it is useful to briefly recall that the rising attention and the lively debate that we are nowadays experiencing around the topic of fairness in ADM bears interesting similarities with the ``fairness movement'' in academic research that followed the approval of the \citetalias{USCivilRights} in 1964, as beautifully discussed by \cite{hutchinson201950years}.
+Recall that the rising attention and the lively debate that we are today experiencing around the topic of fairness in ADM bear interesting similarities with the ``fairness movement'' in academic research that followed the approval of the \citetalias{USCivilRights} in 1964, as beautifully discussed by \citet{hutchinson201950years}.
 In particular, the decade after the approval of the Act saw a boom of research into how to mathematically measure unfair discrimination in standardised tests within the educational and employment communities, often with a focus on race.
-By the mid 1970s, researchers came up with multiple statistical measures of fairness and their mutual incompatibility, in striking resemblance to the current quantitative definitions and the related debate (see Section~\ref{sec:overreliance}).
-Unfortunately, by the late 1970s, that movement had mostly disappeared, probably due in part to a general lack of consensus and clarity over standards for determining what constitutes unfair discrimination and, more importantly, to the ethical and legal principles that underpin fairness~\citep{cole2001new}.
-An issue that even the current ``reboot'' of quantitative research on fairness hasn't adequately addressed, yet.
+By the mid 1970s, researchers came up with multiple statistical measures of fairness and their mutual incompatibility, in striking resemblance to the current quantitative definitions and the related debate.
+Unfortunately, by the late 1970s, that movement had mostly disappeared, probably due in part to a general lack of consensus and clarity over standards to determine what constitutes unfair discrimination and, more importantly, over the ethical and legal principles that underpin fairness~\citep{cole2001new}.
+An issue that even the current ``reboot'' of quantitative research on fairness has not adequately addressed, yet.